-Significantly, this paragraph was not presented to the delegates as a doctrinal statement on sanctification (although the title would imply that),-but as a statement needed by the overseas divisions to counteract witchcraft!
+Significantly, this paragraph was not presented to the delegates as a doctrinal statement on sanctification (although the title would imply that),-but, supposedly, as a statement needed by the overseas divisions to counteract witchcraft!
 The delegates were assured that this new addition was necessary for that reason, and that reason alone.
-Yet delegates from overseas nations (and from our own) could not see why it was so urgently needed "to oppose witchcraft."
+Yet delegates from both overseas nations, and from our own, could not see why it was so urgently needed "to oppose witchcraft."

-The truth is that the authors of this new-theology belief wanted to divert attention away from the real objective: to more fully eliminate obedience to God's requirements from the complete statement of Fundamental Beliefs.
+The truth is that the authors of this new theology belief wanted to divert attention away from the real objective: to more fully eliminate obedience to God's requirements from the complete statement of Fundamental Beliefs.

 When you read the above statement of "belief," you find that it says nothing whatever about how to deal with witchcraft!
-Instead, the statement merely says that witchcraft is something to be ignored. - And then the statement launches into an extremely extended and complicated collection of verbiage which says just one thing: All of us in the church are already saved, and have been since we first came to Christ!
+Instead, the statement consists of an extended and complicated collection of verbiage-which says just one thing: All of us in the church are already saved, and have been since we first came to Christ!